qtrest/qtrest-example-backend/README.md

 13) Setup clean urls for host in your apache or nginx.

-14) Install ruby for slate and slate dependencies (slate in web/slate): https://github.com/kafeg/slate
+14) Setup apache config as exampled for API: docs/skid.kz.apacheexample.conf

 Howto deploy to production
 ------------------------------------